JosephJ12/cybersecurity-portfolio/appsec-projects/Securing-crAPI-AppSec-Risk-Assessment-and-Remediation/findings/CR04-Unauthorized-Profile-Video-Deletion.md

 - ![](../evidence/CR04/broken-function-level-authorization-3.png)

 ## Remediation
-Create a separate model for post authors, one that only gives the necessary information on Post retrievals.
-Then, change the Author object to the Post Author object in the Post model.
+After validating the JWT token, retrieve the username and role.
+Then check whether the user has the ADMIN role and has sufficient rights to delete profile videos.

 ## Retest Result
-Retrieving community posts no longer leaks the author's email and vehicleID.
+Only admin users are able to delete profile videos.

-## OWASP API3 2023: Broken Object Property Level Authorization
+## OWASP API4 2023: Broken Function Level Authorization